 When you have a customer feedback system in place, you can listen, learn and improve by tracking small business metrics.
 Internalize their suggestions, and go back and show them that you are taking action.
 Since the world is digital today, you can leverage technology while creating a customer feedback system.

 Here are a few examples of tools you can use to create the best CX strategy:

 A visual customer feedback tool that not only collects quantitative feedback such as NPS, emoji and star ratings, but also gets you rich feedback.
 Written comments explaining the rating given and on-screen illustrations to point out usability issues can be easily and smartly done with Usersnap.

-It can be integrated into your website design with ease.
-If you want to follow up the feedbacks, you only need to connect Usersnap with customer care tools.
+Anyone can integrate Usersnap into a website or app design with ease.
+If you want to follow up on customer feedback, you only need to connect Usersnap with customer care tools, such as Zendesk, Intercom.

 6. Revise and optimize the experience

 Refining the customer experience is a continuous process.
 Encourage more customer feedback so that you can know what’s working and where to improve.

 Keep adjusting and tweaking your customer experience strategy to ensure it is offering the best experience.
 Continue learning more about your customers.